-Freedom of Choice in Content Marketing?
+The Tyranny of Choice in Content Marketing?

 We live in an information-soaked economy and consumers have so many options to choose from to fulfill even the most niche of needs.
-One may think it’s a panacea, but it actually results in a tyranny of choice.
+One may think it’s a panacea, but it actually results in a Tyranny of Choice.
 It’s been proven that too many options leads to psychological harm to consumers.
 Brands running Content Marketing programs must take this issue into consideration with developing their growth plans.

 Contributing to and consistent with this harm has also been decades of interruption-based commercial messaging.
 All of this can now be successfully deflected by ad blocking technology, DVRs and the siloing of your online experience in the social media echo chamber.

 The echo chamber is getting larger as the Connections economy is growing 3X faster than the Search economy (Facebook v.
 Google.)
 Time spent online with social networks surpassed the search networks back in 2011.
 Consumers just don’t “surf the web” any longer.
 They’re gathering and lingering in just a few places with their friends and connections.

 The On-Ramp to the Internet